home-assistant/home-assistant.io/source/_integrations/monzo.markdown

   - sensor
 ---

-The Monzo integration allows you to connect your Monzo bank accounts to Home Assistant
+The **Monzo** {% term integration %} allows you to connect your Monzo bank accounts to Home Assistant

 - [Prerequisites and Approval](#prerequisites-and-approval)
   - [Adding a second account](#adding-a-second-account)